What is meeting-centred support?

 We received almost forty expressions of interest from across Britain.
-We are in the process of considering next steps and responding to everyone who took the time to get in touch.
+We are now considering next steps and responding to everyone who took the time to get in touch.
 The expressions of interest process is part of a wider discernment process which is being held by Quaker Life Central Committee and no decisions have yet been made.

 If your Quaker community didn't submit an expression of interest in a local development worker, it's not too late!
 We'll be introducing three or four new local development workers across the yearly meeting every year for the next four or five years.
-And if the pilot hub is a success we may introduce more.
 So we'd still love to hear from you.